Peer Support Specialist Programme

 The programme comprises 2 training modules for persons in recovery interested to join the social service or healthcare sector as a Peer Support Specialist:

-a) Preparatory Training for Potential Peer Support Specialist This module provides an introduction to the role of a Peer Support Specialist, and the significance of sharing a lived experience in peer support work.
+This module introduces the role of a Peer Support Specialist, and the significance of sharing a lived experience in peer support work.
 The module consists of 16 hours of classroom training.

-b) Certificate in Peer Support This module equips these individuals with competencies to perform the role of a Peer Support Specialist.
+This module equips these individuals with competencies to perform the role of a Peer Support Specialist.
 The module includes 80 hours of classroom training and 100 hours of practicum at a social service or healthcare agency.

 *Learners who do not meet the 100% attendance requirements would need to provide a valid reason with supporting documents eg Medical Certificate.
 In such events, learners should not miss more than 25% of the course.